apollographql/apollo-server/docs/source/migration-two-dot.md

 });
 ```

-<h3 id="existing-schema">Using Schema as Objects</h3>
+<h3 id="schema-object-notation">Constructing an Executable Schema Manually</h3>

-Some GraphQL server implementations use a GraphQL schema defined as nested objects.
-Apollo Server 2 accepts these schemas directly to the `ApolloServer` constructor.
-The following snippet demonstrates how the same schema as above might have been defined and can be passed to Apollo Server.
+While we recommend the use [schema-definition language (SDL)](https://www.apollographql.com/docs/apollo-server/essentials/schema.html#sdl) for defining a GraphQL schema since we feel it's more human-readable and language-agnostic, Apollo Server 2 also supports schemas which are built with the [`graphql-js`'s `graphql/type` notation](https://graphql.org/graphql-js/type/) by passing a `GraphQLSchema` to the `schema` option of the `ApolloServer` constructor.

+For example, using this technique the above schema might be represented and used as:

 ```js
 const {